Connect with others who understand.

 Medications for Heart Disease

 Many classes of medication are used to manage heart disease.
-It is common for people with heart disease to be prescribed drugs from multiple categories.
-Read more details about each medication and its potential side effects in the Treatments A-Z pages.
+It’s common for people with heart disease to be prescribed drugs from multiple categories.

 Diuretics